Miloua91/mokhincode/src/pages/posts/clipwarp.md

 </div>

 We both are lacking in the UI design side, but we are working on it.
 From my friend's part he completed the project and I had the mobile app and web app to work on but also needed to add features in the desktop app (lots of apps).
 My friend's python code was way better than mine, he structured it across multiple files, whereas mine was in a single file.
-He used PyQt, which more modern than tkinter.
+He used PyQt, which is more modern than tkinter.
 So I took his code and added the features I wanted.

 Is UI a feature?
 Let's pretend it is, after I changed my friend's UI code it looked like this.
 Not bad?